Holistic Utility Preference Learning for Listwise Alignment: Introduction

 \section{Introduction}

-Large language models (LLMs), trained on extensive and diverse datasets, can be prompted to demonstrate impressive capabilities across a broad range of tasks \citep{huang2024good,vicuna2023,openai2024gpt4,touvron2023llama}.
-However, due to the varied nature of their training data, these models sometimes produce content that may not align with human preferences, including fabricated answers, offensive comments, or harmful responses \citep{bai2022training,DBLP:conf/nips/WangWSL23}.
+\IEEEPARstart{L}{arge} language models (LLMs), trained on extensive and diverse datasets, can be prompted to demonstrate impressive capabilities across a broad range of tasks \cite{huang2024good,vicuna2023,openai2024gpt4,touvron2023llama,DBLP:journals/taslp/ZhuQFCHX24,DBLP:journals/taslp/NiLYK24}.
+However, due to the varied nature of their training data, these models sometimes produce content that may not align with human preferences, including fabricated answers, offensive comments, or harmful responses \cite{bai2022training,DBLP:conf/nips/WangWSL23}.
 To ensure the development of AI systems that are safe and controllable, this paper investigates learning tasks for LLMs that guide them to generate responses in alignment with human preferences.

-Human preference alignment has become an active research area.
-Reinforcement Learning with Human Feedback (RLHF) \citep{ouyang2022training} is the first proposed method in this area.
-However, the optimization process of RLHF is complex, and its implementation introduces challenges due to unstable and costly training.
-Recent studies \citep{hong2024orpo,ethayarajh2024kto} have started to adopt alternatives to RLHF.
-For example, Direct Preference Optimization (DPO) \citep{rafailov2023direct} enables the extraction of the corresponding optimal policy in a closed form and derives a pairwise logistic loss directly from pairwise preference data.
+Human preference alignment has emerged as an active research area, pioneered by Reinforcement Learning from Human Feedback (RLHF) \cite{ouyang2022training}.
+However, the RLHF optimization process is complex and its implementation introduces challenges due to unstable and costly training.
+Recent studies \cite{hong2024orpo,ethayarajh2024kto} have started to adopt alternatives to RLHF.
+For example, Direct Preference Optimization (DPO) \cite{rafailov2023direct} enables the extraction of the corresponding optimal policy in a closed form and derives a pairwise logistic loss directly from pairwise preference data.
 DPO eliminates the need for explicit reward modeling or reinforcement learning, thereby reducing the training costs associated with RLHF.